 The city of Quito in the Republic of Ecuador is the second-highest capital city in the world at an altitude of 9,350ft above the sea level.
 Quito is also the capital city closest to the equator.
 The city is a popular tourist attraction, but several tourists traveling from low altitude areas experience altitude sickness upon landing.

 A lot of people have never heard or visited Bhutan, but it is a country with the third-highest capital city.
 Thimphu is located 8,688 ft above the sea level.
 It is the largest, most populated, and only city in the Kingdom of Bhutan.

 4. Bogota, Colombia

-Colombia’s capital city Bogota is the fourth highest capital city at an altitude of 8612 ft. above the sea level.
-It is the third largest city in South America after São Paulo in Brazil and Lima in Peru.
+Colombia’s capital city Bogota is the fourth highest capital city at an altitude of 8612 ft. above sea level.
+It is the third-largest city in South America after São Paulo in Brazil and Lima in Peru.
 One of the unique features of Bogota is that it is located in a valley between the Guadalupe and Montserrat mountains and several rivers cut across the city.
 Ethiopia’s capital Addis Ababa is the fifth highest in the world and the highest capital city in Africa at an altitude of 7726ft above the sea level.

 Problems Faced By High Altitude Cities

 One of the greatest problems faced by visitors to high altitude cities is altitude sickness which occurs when one makes a sudden switch from low to high altitude without adapting to the change.
 Another problem is an increase in temperature due to global warming.